 Beulah 2 miles.
 Llanwrtyd Wells 8 miles.
 Builth Wells 12 miles

-If you would like to speak to someone who has visited this property please ask for: Elizabeth, Ann, Ceri or Sophie
+If you would like to speak to someone who has visited this property please ask for: Elizabeth, Ann or Ceri

 - Ground floor facilities